 The First Minister said: “Our Scottish NHS workers have been our first line of defence against COVID-19 and we are all in their debt.
 It’s heartening to see that despite all the current economic challenges in hospitality, Crerar Hotels have still found time to reflect the debt of gratitude we all feel.
 Gifting all of their hotels for a free weekend to say thank you to our NHS Heroes is very big gesture, well done to Scottish Hospitality.”

 Crerar Hotels was founded in 2005 by Paddy Crerar CBE.
 The collection included five luxury hotels and two inns.
 Each of the seven properties prides itself on its unique personality which is inspired by its location and history.
-The portfolio comprises of Deeside Inn, Ballater, The Glencoe Inn & Gathering, Glencoe, Golf View, Nairn, Isle of Mull Hotel & Spa, Craignure, Loch Fyne Hotel & Spa, Inveraray, Oban Bay Hotel, Oban and Thainstone House, Inverurie.
+The portfolio comprises of Balmoral Arms (formerly Deeside Inn), Ballater, The Glencoe Inn & Gathering, Glencoe, Golf View, Nairn, Isle of Mull Hotel & Spa, Craignure, Loch Fyne Hotel & Spa, Inveraray, Oban Bay Hotel, Oban and Thainstone House, Inverurie.

 Crerar Hotels are also well known for their unique approach to community .
 More than half of the company distributable profits are gifted annually to local causes and charities through their Crerar Trust which is chaired by Paddy Crerar CBE.